haolingdong-msft/metrics-advisor-poc/developer.md

 * Released code has customized exception type `MetricsAdvisorResponseException` with  `MetricsAdvisorError`

   Released code has customized exception type `MetricsAdvisorResponseException` with  `MetricsAdvisorError`, while DPG generated code has exception type `HttpResponseException` with `ResponseError`.
 I've brought up this issue within Java DPG group and we also discussed it in LLC group.
 For Java, `azure-core` already has exception type `HttpResponseException` with `ResponseError`, those two types provide more information than MA's customized types.
 So we will use the exception types in `azure-core`.
 But customer is also able to customize the exception if they want.

+* Released code use POST when retrieving next page in list paging operation.

+I also add POST operation when retrieving next page in the swagger spec draft pr: https://github.com/Azure/azure-rest-api-specs/pull/18107

 ### 3. Pick a list of Metrics Advisor's APIs to do experiment